chrisdone/website/posts/projects.markdown

 I started writing a CSS parser in C for it: [css-library-prototype-0.01.zip](/archives/css-library-prototype-0.01.zip)

 I originally had big ambitions for this, but later lost interest.

+## WDN

+I had a project called 'windows desktop notes' (WDN), that I originally wrote in C. It would overlay some plain text notes on your desktop and you could click it and get an edit box and then hit Enter to save again.

+Then I ported it, or tried to, to Lisp.
+[Link](https://sourceforge.net/p/slsk/code/HEAD/tree/wdn-lisp/wdn.lisp).